Skip to content

 4. Return to the previous screen to find Developer options near the bottom.

-If you can not find the Build number option read more about Developer Options and USB Debugging.
+If you cannot find the Build number option, read more about Developer Options and USB Debugging.

 At the top of the Developer options screen, you can toggle the options on and off.